Ethiopia–Mexico relations: History

 Ethiopia was the only nation in Africa to have never been colonized by a European country.
 In 1935, Italian troops entered Ethiopia and occupied the country for the next five years.
 This was known as the Second Italo-Ethiopian War.
 At the League of Nations, Mexico was one of only five member-states to condemn the Italian invasion and occupation of Ethiopia.
 Because of this, Ethiopia kept its seat in the assembly, and it remained a member of the League.
 A few years after World War II, diplomatic relations between Ethiopia and Mexico were established in 1949.

 In 1954, Emperor Haile Selassie became the first ever head of state from an African nation to pay an official visit to Mexico and met with President Adolfo Ruiz Cortines.
 In 1963, both nations opened embassies in each other's capitals, respectively; however, Mexico closed its embassy in Ethiopia in 1989 due to financial reasons and Ethiopia followed suit in 1990.
 In 2007, Mexico re-opened its embassy in Addis Ababa.

 To commemorate Mexico's assistance to Ethiopia during its occupation by Italy; Ethiopia named a center square in Addis Ababa "Mexico Square".
 On the 22nd of June, 1954, a traffic circle in Mexico City was named "Plaza Etiopía", and in August 1980, a metro station in Mexico City was built and named Metro Etiopía Station.
 In 2010, the Mexican government donated a replica of an Olmec colossal head to Ethiopia where it was placed in Mexico Square.
-In September 2015, the Ethiopian capital inaugurated its Light Rail system and has a "Mexico Station".
+In September 2015, the Ethiopian capital inaugurated its Light Rail system and has a "Mexico Station" at Mexico Square.

 In May 2010, Mexican Minister of Foreign Affairs, Patricia Espinosa, visited Ethiopia with the purpose of promoting issues related to the Sixteenth UN Conference for Climate Change (COP16) as well as issues of bilateral and regional interest.
 In July 2010, Ethiopian Prime Minister Meles Zenawi arrived to Cancún to attend the United Nations Climate Change Conference.
 In June 2012, Prime Minister Zenawi paid a second visit to Mexico to participate in the G-20 summit in Los Cabos.
 In 2017, Ethiopian Airlines launched cargo services between both nations.

 In 2019, Mexican Foreign Undersecretary Julián Ventura paid a visit to Ethiopia to participate in the second meeting of the Consultation Mechanism on Matters of Common Interest between both nations.

 In 2024, both nations celebrated 75 years of diplomatic relations.